-All schools are expected to provide support in these cases.
+- For pupils with a long-term medical condition - either physical or mental - schools are also expected to make attendance support a key feature of any individual healthcare plan.
 More information can be found in your child's school's policy on supporting pupils with medical conditions.
-Schools are expected to: